nadavmatalon/CV/README.md

 ##Professional Experience

 ####Founder at SnowCrash (in Stealth), UK, 2013&mdash;2014
-SnowCrash is an initiative aimed at designing and building e-to-end customized personal computers, addressing unique functional requirements – from developing the software control applications, to hardware configuration and case modding.
-As part of the initiative's research phase, the TearDrop customized computer prototype has been developed.
+SnowCrash is an initiative aimed at designing and building end-to-end customized personal computers, from developing the software control applications, to hardware configuration and case modding.
+The TearDrop prototype has been developed as part of the research phase:
-Project highlights:
-* Front-end interface written with Processing 2.0 programming language (Java-based)
+* Front-end interface written with Processing 2.0 (Java-based)
-* Back-end drivers written in AVR-C programming language (Arduino variant of C)
+* Back-end drivers written in AVR-C (Arduino variant of C)
-* Case Modding design and fabrication
+* Case modding design and fabrication

 ####QA & Project Manager at Softron Solution Ltd., UK/Israel, 2011&mdash;2012
-SOFTRON SOLUTIONS develops a white label m-commerce solution for mobile carriers, providing a high conversion rate, scalable, and simply integrated system, delivering targeted deal-of-the-day.
+Softron Solutions develops a white label m-commerce solution for mobile carriers, providing a scalable, highly converting and simply integrated system, delivering targeted deal-of-the-day.

 ####Teaching Fellow at Universty College London, UK, 2010&mdash;2011
 Associate of the UK Higher Education Academy (AHEA), teaching language courses